elenagarrone/address_book-exercises/README.md

 Address book + JS exercises
 ===========================
-I'm currently working on version 2.0 of exercise 8 using Angular.js.
+I'm currently working on <a href='https://github.com/elenagarrone/address_book-AngularJS'>version 2.0</a> of exercise 8 using Angular.js.

 ###exercises1-7_JS:
 A few exercises in JavaScript, tested with Jasmine.